awslabs/amazon-redshift-utils/README.md

 # Admin Scripts

+In the AdminScripts directory, you will find a collection of utilities for running diagnostics on your Cluster

+# Admin Views

-In the AdminScripts directory, you will find a collection of utilities for running diagnostics on your Cluster, generating Schema DDL, and ...
+In the AdminViews directory, you will find a collection of utilities for managing your Cluster, generating Schema DDL, and ...

 # Column Encoding Utility